This article shows how to install Linux Mint 21 on a new virtual machine with VMware Workstation 17 on Windows 10.

 Step 9: Configure an appropriate number of processor cores according to the characteristics of the processor hardware of your physical computer.

-Step 10: Configure the RAM (Memory) size of your Linux Mint virtual computer in accordance with the RAM capacity of your computer.
+Step 10: Configure the RAM (Memory) size of your Linux Mint virtual computer by the RAM capacity of your computer.

 Step 11: Select NAT for your VM’s network connection.